A History of Breaking Boundaries

 - 2008 – Anesthesiology

 - 2012 – Periodontics

 - 2014 - Dental Public Health

 - 2015- Orthodontics

 Residents who complete our program gain the real-world experience as well as a sense of certainty and confidence in how to treat a full spectrum of patients including those with unique oral medical challenges.
-Unlike any other dental residency program, NYU Lutheran Dental Medicine exposes residents to a broad range of complex conditions and medically compromised patients.
+Unlike any other dental residency program, NYU Langone Dental exposes residents to a broad range of complex conditions and medically compromised patients.

 Our esteemed alumni continue to distinguish themselves in practices and dental associations around the world.